sjentsch/lsjDocs/Ch08/Ch08_Estimation_4.rst

 One final point.
 In practice, a lot of people tend to refer to :math:`\hat{\sigma}` (i.e., the formula where we divide by *N* - 1) as the *sample* standard deviation.
-Technically, thit is incorrect.
+Technically, this is incorrect.
 The *sample* standard deviation should be equal to *s* (i.e., the formula where we divide by *N*).
 These are not the same thing, either conceptually or numerically.
 One is a property of the sample, the other is an estimated characteristic of the population.
 However, in almost every real life application what we actually care about is the estimate of the population parameter, and so people always report :math:`\hat\sigma` rather than *s*.
-Thit is the right number to report, of course.
+This is the right number to report, of course.
 It is just that people tend to get a little bit imprecise about terminology when they write it up, because “sample standard deviation” is shorter than “estimated population standard deviation”.
 It is no big deal, and in practice I do the same thing